Research / Strategy

 The design team created a simple, attractive, easy-to-use solution for donors and diners.
 They streamlined the donation process and simplified the donation management for the non-profit agencies.
 The design was an elegant solution to a complex problem.

-Donors could see all steps in the donation process including when it would be picked up.
+Donors can see all the steps in the donation process, including when it will be picked up.

-Diners would be able to see the available food, where and when they could pick it up.
+Diners would be able to see the available food and where and when they could pick it up.

 This dashboard would allow Second Harvest to monitor both drivers and inventory.